alvarobartt/ml-monitoring-with-wandb/README.md

 trainer.fit(model, train_loader, val_loader);
 ```

-Which will dump the logs to Weights and Biases, you will see both the "Project Page" and the "Run Page" when fitting the model
+Which will dump the logs to Weights & Biases, you will see both the "Project Page" and the "Run Page" when fitting the model
 so that you just need to click there in order to go to https://wandb.ai/site to track your models.

-After some training loops of the same model, the Weights and Biases project page looks like:
+After some training loops of the same model, the Weights & Biases project page looks like:

 ![wandb-report](images/wandb-report.png)